SoftUni-Internal/interactive-content/EN/04-Table-Relations/02-Table-Relations.md

 [slide hideTitle]

-# One-to-One
+# One-To-One

-As the name suggests, **One-to-One** relationship is when one entity references only one other entity.
+As the name suggests, **one-to-one** relationship is when one entity references only one other entity.

 We can see that in the relationship: Driver-Driving licence.